djcunniffe/digital-photo-frame/README.md

 A raspberry pi digital photo frame

 ## Set-up
+Note, the following assumes you are using the default `pi` user and have added these scripts to a `\pi\Scripts` folder.

 Add the following to the end of your `~/.bashrc` file to allow the dsiplay to be controlled over SSH